themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > FastMail has a built in Archive folder and easily accessed archive buttons (like slide to archive on mobile).
 If you're an archiver, then it's no problem to move to FastMail.
 I happen to be 99% filing and 1% archiving.
 I archive things when I want to delay thinking about them.
 I guess my Archive is more like a temporary staging area and my folders are where I put my archives.
 >
 > FastMail does not supporting tagging.
 If you just use it as an IMAP server and use an app like MailTags, you're fine.
 But if you rely on Gmail tags, FastMail is going to be rough for you.
 I really prefer nested folders to define an ontology for my mail.
 The keyboard shortcut to file a message in the web app `m` makes it pretty easy to figure out the right folder.
-Auto-complete in the pop-up for filing also improves the efficiency of hearding the messages.
+Auto-complete in the pop-up for filing also improves the efficiency of herding the messages.

 Tags are a mindset, really, and folder use can have it's own draw.